 6. Communicate and share your budget

 Technology involves every aspect of the business, from operations and logistics to sales and marketing.
 It’s important that you properly share your IT budget with management, IT staff and other key people in the different departments.
-Make sure you clearly communicate how the budget can affect them, their work and their team.
+Make sure you clearly communicate how the budget can affect them, their work, and their team.

 Communicating your budget also ensures that everyone is on the same page and working towards the same goals.
 It helps people understand what needs to be changed or improved, and what the business would be focusing on in the years to come.

-Preparing an IT budget management for the business can be an overwhelming task.
+IT budget management for the business can be an overwhelming task.
 But with some careful planning, you can create a budget that not only reduces costs and enhances security, but also helps achieve your overall business objectives.

 Use the above steps to help you get started with the process, but make sure to customise each step based on the specific needs and preferences of your business.